indiejames/vscode-clojure-debug/README.md

 #### Setting Breakpoints

-Currently Continuum supports two kinds of breakpoints, line breakpoints and exceptions breakpoints.
+Currently Clojure Code supports two kinds of breakpoints, line breakpoints and exceptions breakpoints.
 Line breakpoints let you set set a breakpoint at a specific line in a given file.
 These are set by clicking in the left margin of an open editor.

 ![BREAKPOINT](https://media.giphy.com/media/l3q2YGpocqMDRnMTS/source.gif)